uit-no-old/incoming/doc/installation.md

     $ go install github.com/USERNAME/incoming

-The repository has been cloned to `$GOPATH/src/github.com/USERNAME/incoming`. cd there.
-Then build incoming again, just to have the binary in that directory:
+When this is done, the repository has been cloned to `$GOPATH/src/github.com/USERNAME/incoming`. cd there.
+Then build incoming again, just to have the compiled binary in that directory too (it is already in $GOPATH/bin):

     $ go build

 Now you have an executable file called 'incoming' in the directory.
 That's the Incoming!! server, with Go runtime and all dependencies linked in statically.
 You can execute the file right there, or on any machine that runs the same OS and architecture.
+No need to install dependencies.

 In order to deploy the Incoming!! server, just copy the executable and the config file [incoming\_cfg.yaml](../incoming_cfg.yaml) to a directory of your choice.
 Now edit your config file.
 The first options are the ones you are most likely to edit.
 Chunk sizes and timeouts and such are performance related options which you are likely only to touch if you optimize the system to your setup.
 Anyways, all options are explained in the config file, play with them to your heart's content.